 Disposing of your remaining stuff

-OK, let’s talk about the remaining stuff, the stuff not good enough to donate or give away.
+OK, let’s talk about the remaining stuff, the stuff not good enough to sell.
 There is still value in getting it out of your home and out of your life to free up space for things that you do need.
-Obviously, you can throw a lot of this stuff in the trash, but there are a few exceptions:
+Obviously, you can throw a lot of this stuff in the trash, I like to see if someone else can use it first.

 Help the environment and recycle whatever you can.